unoplatform/uno/doc/articles/get-started-licensing.md

 # Sign in with Uno Platform

-Sign in with your Uno Platform account directly in your favorite IDE—Visual Studio, VS Code, or Rider—to unlock powerful tools like Hot Reload, helping you speed up development.
+Sign in with your Uno Platform account directly in your favorite IDE—Visual Studio, VS Code, or Rider, to unlock powerful tools like Hot Reload, helping you speed up development.
 With a single registration, you also get early access to new features and the opportunity to connect with the Uno Platform community to share feedback and network.

 ## Create your account

 1. Go to our website, [platform.uno](https://platform.uno/), and click on the **Sign in** button in the top right corner, or go directly to [platform.uno/my-account](https://platform.uno/my-account).
 2. Enter your email address and click on **Register**.
 3. On the registration page, fill in your information.
 Once done, click on **Sign up**.
-4. You will receive a confirmation email from **no-reply@platform.uno**.
+4. You will receive a confirmation email from `no-reply@platform.uno`.
 Follow the instructions in the email to activate your account.
 5. You should then see the sign-in page.
 Enter your email and password and click on **Sign in** to access your account details, where you can update information or add more details.

 ## Sign in to your IDE of choice